romainlafarguette/romainlafarguette.github.io/_pages/about.md

 Welcome to the website of Romain Lafarguette (罗哲文), Ph.D., economist at the International Monetary Fund (IMF) in Washington DC.

+I have expertise in central bank operations, monetary policy, modeling and forecasting, stress-testing.
+I also have general macroeconomics skills, with country desk work experience.

 I  work  for the  Monetary  and  Capital Markets  Department  of  the IMF.
 My responsibilities include:
 1. [IMF country missions](https://romainlafarguette.github.io/country/),
-   related to central bank operations, monetary policy, modeling and forecasting
 2. [Academic research](https://romainlafarguette.github.io/research/)
-   in monetary and financial economics, and econometrics
+   in financial economics and econometrics
 3. [Software       development      for      central       banks      and economists](https://romainlafarguette.github.io/software/), with a focus on density forecasting.
 You  can  find  them   on  my  [Github page](https://github.com/romainlafarguette)